Nighttime Mouth Guards

 We can treat bruxism with night mouth guards: specially made devices that fit the teeth of one of the arcades.
 Mouth guards are made as part of the patient’s dental treatment, including the minimization of imperfect teeth contact and bite analysis.
 The mouth guard will also help relax masticatory muscles, by positioning the mandible in a favorable or neutral position.

-It’s important to mention that before recommending the use of a night mouth guard, a first step is ensuring that are no other orthodontic problems, problems of dental spaces or pathogenic positions of the teeth.
+It’s important to mention that before recommending the use of a night mouth guard, or another type of oral appliance therapy, the first step is ensuring that are no other orthodontic problems.
 If such orthodontic problems are found, they may solve teeth grinding problems if corrected, improving the movement dynamics of the mandible.

 If no dental alignment issues are found, the issue may be neurological or psychological, in which case night mouth guards are needed as a symptomatic treatment.
 These make sure teeth, and the jaw is not damaged at night.

 If you have any questions regarding bruxism and what you can do about it, contact the experts at South Austin Dental at (512) 441-8922.
 We look forward to hearing from you so we can begin helping you right away.